skfrost19/Docx-Viewer/README.md

 ## How to Install
 * Launch Visual Studio Code.
 * Press Ctrl + Shift + X or Cmd + Shift + X to open the Extensions tab.
-* Search for "DocxReader" and select it or follow [this]("https://marketplace.visualstudio.com/items?itemName=ShahilKumar.docxreader") link.
+* Search for "DocxReader" and select it or follow <a href = "https://marketplace.visualstudio.com/items?itemName=ShahilKumar.docxreader"> this </a> link.
 * Click "Install".
-After the installation is complete, restart Visual Studio Code.
+* After the installation is complete, restart Visual Studio Code.

 ## Requirements
 This extension requires Visual Studio Code version 1.60 or higher to be installed.